 Extra functions and aesthetics: Boards come in all shapes and sizes – some with spikes to secure meat, others with knife sharpeners and folding sides – so we rated the extra functions on whether they're worth the extra money.
 We poured water over boards with moats to check whether the groove captured all the liquid – in an everyday kitchen, a substandard moat equals wasted meat juices.

 No marks: We put each board through a rigorous test of chopping and hacking with a sharp knife to check whether the surface was left with irremovable marks.
 Chopping boards naturally suffer wear and tear as they’re constantly exposed to sharp edges, but we wouldn’t expect them to damage easily on first use.

 Ease of washing: We used beetroot during testing to check whether the board would absorb colours and odours that can’t be removed with warm soapy water.

 How we tested: We tested 15 plastic and wooden boards.
 Each chopping board was subject to the Drop Test, plus we used our sharpest knives to test for markings and subjected the boards to water.

 What didn’t make the cut: Barney’s many years of experience in professional kitchens taught us to discount boards with ‘feet’ as while they make the board non-stick, it stops them from being reversible.
 Moreover, rubberised feet might mark light work surfaces.
 We didn’t test glass chopping boards as they’re impractical and can blunt knives, plus badly-designed moats take up valuable board space, only to spill liquids all over your nice clean work surface – not good enough!
 Barney's gruelling Drop Test proved interesting as the most expensive board tested completely split in two.

-This review was last updated in March 2016.
+This review was last updated in October 2018.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at firstname.lastname@example.org.